Moaisus-admin/material-datatable/.github/ISSUE_TEMPLATE.md

 <!--- Provide a general summary of the issue in the Title above -->

 <!--
-    Thank you very much for contributing to MUI-datatables by creating an issue! ❤️ -->
+    Thank you very much for contributing to Material-Datatable by creating an issue! ❤️ -->

 ## Expected Behavior